blue-oil/blueoil/docs/tutorial/image_cls.md

   select optimizer:  Momentum
   initial learning rate:  0.001
-  choose learning rate schedule ({epochs} is the number of training epochs you entered before):  '3-step-decay' -> learning rate decrease by 1/10 on {epochs}/3 and {epochs}*2/3 and {epochs}-1 enable data augmentation: Yes
+  choose learning rate schedule ({epochs} is the number of training epochs you entered before):  '3-step-decay' -> learning rate decrease by 1/10 on {epochs}/3 and {epochs}*2/3 and {epochs}-1 enable data augmentation?
+(Y/n):  Yes
   Please choose augmentors:  done (5 selections)
--> select Brightness, Color, FlipLeftRight, Hue, SSDRandomCrop apply quantization at the first layer?  no
+-> select Brightness, Color, FlipLeftRight, Hue, SSDRandomCrop apply quantization at the first layer?
+(Y/n):  no
 ```

 - Model name: (Any)